Russia attacks Ukraine nuclear plant as invasion advances

 “The real threat to Ukrainian lives continues to be the violent invasion and bombing of their country,” the group said in a statement.

-The plant’s reactor is a different type than the one used at Chernobyl, and there should be little risk if the containment vessel is not damaged and outside power can be restored, said Jon B. Wolfsthal, a former senior director for arms control and nonproliferation at the National Security Council and former special adviser to then-Vice President Joe Biden.

-“Everyone needs to take a step back and not jump to conclusions,” Wolfsthal, now a senior adviser at Global Zero, said on Twitter.
+Jon Wolfsthal, who served during the Obama administration as the senior director for arms control and nonproliferation at the National Security Council, said the plant's reactors have thick concrete containment domes that should protect them from tank and artillery fire.

+But he too was concerned about a potential loss of power at the plant, which could imperil its ability to keep the nuclear fuel cool.

 The mayor of Enerhodar said earlier that Ukrainian forces were battling Russian troops on the city’s outskirts.
-Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars, just a day after the U.N. atomic watchdog agency expressed grave concern that the fighting could cause accidental damage to Ukraine’s 15 nuclear reactors.
+Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars.

 “Many young men in athletic clothes and armed with Kalashnikovs have come into the city.
 They are breaking down doors and trying to get into the apartments of local residents,” the statement from Energoatom said.

-There were then what appeared to be bright muzzle flashes from vehicles, followed by nearly simultaneous explosions in the surrounding buildings.
-Smoke then rose into the frame and drifted away.
+Then there were what appeared to be muzzle flashes from vehicles, followed by nearly simultaneous explosions in surrounding buildings.
+Smoke rose into the frame and drifted away.

-While a huge Russian armored column threatening Kyiv appeared bogged down outside the capital, Vladimir Putin's forces have brought their superior firepower to bear over the past few days, launching hundreds of missiles and artillery attacks on cities and other sites around the country and making significant gains in the south.

-Ukrainian Prime Minister Denys Shmyhal called on the West to close the skies over the country's nuclear plants as fighting intensified.
+Ukrainian Prime Minister Denys Shmyhal called on the West to close the skies over the country's nuclear plants.
 "It is a question of the security of the whole world!” he said in a statement.

 The U.S. and NATO allies have ruled out creating a no-fly zone since the move would pit Russian and Western military forces against each other.